NEXUS: A Search for Nuclear Variability with the First Two JWST NIRCam Epochs: Discussion

 \subsection{Case Studies}

 We showcase a few examples with significant nuclear variability detected by difference imaging in Fig.~\ref{fig:variable_sources}.
+These objects were chosen due to their significant variability, unique multi-band variability, and significance as candidates of certain astrophysical transients.
 Whenever possible, we list the spectroscopic or photometric redshift of the source.
-The majority of variable candidates we identified and inspected are likely normal broad-line AGNs, where the F200W variability is more significant than the variability in F444W.
+The majority of the variable candidates we identified and inspected are likely normal broad-line AGNs, where the F200W variability is more significant than the variability in F444W.
 But there are cases where the F444W variability is more significant than that in F200W, making the interpretation more complicated.
 Nuclear transients or tidal disruption events with more extinction in F200W than F444W may cause their variability differences.
-Below we elaborate on these individual cases.
+Below, we elaborate on these individual cases.

-Source 103605 is a nearby ($z_{\rm phot} = 0.06$) AGN candidate showing significant nuclear variability in both bands with $\Delta m_{\rm debiased} = -0.35\ (-0.21)$ in F200W (F444W), with a low $\sigma_{\Delta m}$.
+Source 103605 is a nearby ($z_{\rm phot} = 0.06$) AGN candidate showing significant nuclear variability in both bands, with $\Delta m_{\rm debiased} = -0.35\ (-0.21)$ in F200W (F444W), with a low $\sigma_{\Delta m}$.
 There is a clear bright spot shown in the difference image in both bands, as well.
 Similar sources are desirable for future AGN variability analysis, as multi-band variability can be used to grant tighter constraints.

 Source 103292 is a relatively bright, high-redshift ($z_{\rm spec} = 3.56$) spectroscopically monitored AGN candidate, displaying significant variability in F200W, with $\Delta m_{\rm debiased} = -0.03$.
 Two nuclei can be seen in the NEXUS epoch mosaics, and both nuclei display variability in the difference images in both bands (albeit with some residuals).
 The spectroscopy for this source shows evidence for \halpha\, and \SIII\, emission.
-This seemingly dual-AGN system will be useful for constraining the evolution of dual supermassive black holes in the early Universe.
+Additionally, it possibly dims in F444W but brightens in F200W.
+Variability within AGNs can be correlated between bands, usually with a certain characteristic time delay resulting from properties of the SMBH and gas surrounding it \citep{Peterson2001}.
+Even if correlated, if the delay between bands is long enough, $\sim$months in this case, it can brighten in one band and dim in another.
+This seemingly dual-AGN system will be useful for constraining the evolution of dual SMBHs in the early Universe.